 On the other, if you put that $100 in a PLS, and you don’t win, it’s exactly like spending $100 a year on the lottery, which President Hinckley has advised against.
 My guess is that your local bishop also wouldn’t accept tithing if you hit the jackpot, so there probably is no moral difference between a PLS and the state lottery.
 But, hey, I could be wrong: if you asked your bishop about paying tithing on interest, he would probably say yes.
 Why not pay tithing when your bank account suddenly explodes?

-Another interesting thing to ponder: let’s say you bought Facebook or Google when the stock was first being issued, and you make millions on that.
+Another interesting thing to ponder: let’s say you learned how to buy shares and bought Facebook or Google when the stock was first being issued, and you make millions on that.
 That is a “game of chance,” right?
 There is no guarantee the stock will take off.
 Yet, you would probably be expected to pay tithing on that capital gain if you sold the stock.

 Being completely moral with your money is often more complicated than it seems.